Title: SFS Professors Publish to Critical Acclaim

 The best economic technocrats, he asserts, are all “inherently politicians.”
 They have to “read the political environment” and know when to “compensate for political and policy uncertainty.”
 In order to shape market expectations about what the government is likely to do and what impacts its chosen policy is likely to have, central bankers must command the right blend of authority, deference, and legislative capacity, “to bolster as well as constrain national politicians and to reinforce or challenge legislation when necessary.”
 Shambaugh expressed optimism at the appointment of Christine Lagarde, who is not a trained economist, to the head position at the European Central Bank, noting her political savviness.

-Shambaugh makes clear that central bankers out be “political sycophants,” but neither should national politicians always delegate authority over economic policy to technocrats.
+Shambaugh makes clear that central bankers ought not to be “political sycophants,” but neither should national politicians always delegate authority over economic policy to technocrats.
 The problem, he explains, is when a crisis situation, such as in 2008, paralyzes the political actors leaving them “unwilling or unable” to take action.
 At that time central bankers, from the Federal Reserve to the European Central Bank, stepped in to save the day.
 While remarkably successful, monetary policy is a blunt instrument and the benefits of their interventions were not distributed evenly within society.
 Consequently, certain central bankers who were formerly considered oracles and heroes have been condemned by some as villains.
 Addressing the remaining inequities requires legislation.
 Indeed, the principal lesson of the most recent financial crisis is that optimal economic policy requires national politicians and politically astute economic technocrats to work together, “reinforcing and checking each other when necessary.”

 Widen the Window: Training Your Brain and Body to Thrive During Stress and Recover from Trauma – Elizabeth Stanley